-Our nerves play a very critical part in our body.
+Our nerves play a very critical part of our body.
 They extend from the brain to the spinal cord to different body parts.
-They give life to every part in our body.
+They give life to every part of our body.

 When a nerve is compressed, chiropractic care reinstates the pinched nerve’s ability to communicate from and to the brain.
-If you suffer from a pinched nerve, Fort Myers Chiropractor, Dr. Jason B. Kaster, has the knowledge and experience to help correct your problem.
+If you suffer from a pinched nerve, Fort Myers Chiropractor, Kaster Chiropractic and Associates, have the knowledge and experience to help correct your problem.

 What is a Pinched Nerve?